sapegin/washingcode-book/manuscript/100_Code_style.md

 expect(result).toBe(true)
 -->

-This pattern was always awkward to write and read for me until my friend Oleg [opened a whole new world for me](https://x.com/oleg008/status/1519593163803049984).
-We could do the same trick as above to make it more readable:
+This pattern was always awkward to write and read for me until my friend Oleg [opened up a whole new world to me](https://x.com/oleg008/status/1519593163803049984): we can use the same trick as above to make it more readable:

 <!--
 const guacamole = {}